pluginever/wc-category-showcase/readme.txt

 == Changelog ==
 = 2.2.0 =
-* Update - Update plugin framework.
+* New - Rebuilt the plugin with new features and look.
+* Enhanced - Improved the performance of the plugin.
+* Compatibility - Compatible with the latest version of WordPress and WooCommerce.

 = 2.0.5 =
 * Update plugin framework.